tris-max-gistus/Open-Science-Process/README.md

-# Process Logger
+# Process Documentation Tool

-A simple tool to log your process as part of this course's educational research study on systems thinking, ethical generative artificial intelligence, and open science documentatin.
+A simple tool to log self-guided and directed open science processes.
+It is intended to increase transparency and data fidelity in scientific inquiry, especially where LLMs are being used to facilitate the process.

 ## A note on language

-This tool says "LLM" (large language model) rather than "AI," and "input" rather than "prompt."
-That's deliberate.
-"AI" is a marketing category — it implies intelligence, intention, understanding.
-An LLM is a specific, well-understood technology: a statistical model that predicts likely text given prior text.
-Precise language keeps you clear-eyed about what you're actually using, and whose work — yours — is doing the thinking.
+This tool uses the term "LLM" (large language model) rather than "AI," and "input" rather than "prompt".
+"AI" is a marketing category; it implies intelligence, intention, understanding.
+An LLM is a specific and well-understood technology: a statistical model that predicts likely text given prior text.
+This type of explicit definition is crucial for discourse around this complex topic.

+This distinction is rooted in the work of Dr. Emily Bender [https://linguistics.washington.edu/people/emily-m-bender]

 ## Important: This is NOT evaulated against a rubric